vaishalithk22/Hacktoberfest2020/README.md

 ` Even if your pull requests aren’t accepted, it should count towards your 4 pull requests (that's necessary to win the swags).`

+## Also if you are a college student, feel free to join our Discord server to chat and share resources/job opportunities/mock interviews/referrals/general informations/games and a lot more.
+If you want to join, you can join us at: <a href="https://discord.gg/GTJx7qh"> Cullyege Discord Server. </a>

 ### Give it a Star if you liked it! ⭐

 ### For any query feel free to reach out to us at hellocullyege@gmail.com